arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 Now we provide the test with different values of `arabic` and `roman` parameters.

-If we only need a single parameter for the test method, we can also return a `Stream` that contains primitive types.
+If we only need a single parameter for the test method, we can also return a `Stream` containing primitive types.

-Providing multiple parameters via a factory method is nice, but can be a bit laborious.
-Let’s take a look at a more compact way of providing simple parameters.
+Providing multiple parameters via a factory method is nice but can be a bit laborious.
+Let's take a look at a more compact way of providing simple parameters.

 ### Parameters in CSV format

-The `@CsvSource` annotation allows us to use a list of comma separated string values.
-This makes it possible to provide multiple parameters to the test method with a single annotation in quite a compact way:
+The `@CsvSource` annotation allows us to use a list of comma- separated string values.
+Using the annotation makes it possible to provide multiple parameters to the test method in quite a compact way:

 ```java
 @ParameterizedTest